oniemiddle/LibreAutomate/Other/DocFX/_doc/index.md

 The goal is to provide automation software for Windows with these features:
 - Powerful library that includes UI automation, triggers, toolbars.
-- Script editor/manager program with tools for automation.
+- Script editor/manager application with tools for automation.
 - In scripts use the C# language and .NET libraries.
 - Free and open-source.